-Two-dimensional (2D) ferromagnetic (FM) semiconductors with direct electric band gap have recently drawn much attention due to their promising potential for spintronic and magneto-optical applications.
-However, the Curie temperatures (TC) of recent synthesized 2D FM semiconductors are too low (~45 K) and a room-temperature 2D direct band gap FM semiconductor has never been reported, which hinders the development for practical applications.
+Two-dimensional (2D) ferromagnetic (FM) semiconductors with a direct electronic band gap have recently drawn much attention due to their promising potential for spintronic and magneto-optical applications.
+However, the Curie temperature (TC) of recently synthesized 2D FM semiconductors is too low (∼45 K) and a room-temperature 2D direct band gap FM semiconductor has never been reported, which hinders the development for practical magneto-optical applications.
 Here, we show that through isovalent alloying, one can increase the TC of a 2D FM semiconductor up to room temperature and simultaneously turn it from an indirect to a direct band gap semiconductor.
-Using first-principles calculations, we predict that the alloyed CrMoS2Br2 monolayer is a direct band gap semiconductor with TC of ~360 K, whereas the pristine CrSBr monolayer is an indirect band gap semiconductor with TC of ~180 K. These findings provide a promising pathway to realize 2D direct band gap FM semiconductors with TC above room temperature, which will greatly stimulate theoretical and experimental interest in future spintronic and magneto-optical applications.
+Using the first-principles calculations, we predict that the alloyed CrMoS2Br2 monolayer is a direct band gap semiconductor with a TC of ∼360 K, whereas the pristine CrSBr monolayer is an indirect band gap semiconductor with a TC of ∼180 K. These findings provide a promising pathway to realize 2D direct band gap FM semiconductors with TC above room temperature, which will greatly stimulate theoretical and experimental interest in future spintronic and magneto-optical applications.

 - This article is part of the themed collection: 2020 Nanoscale HOT Article Collection